 BOAT RIDE TO THE BASE OF THE FALLS

 Season: May-November from 8:30 a.m. to 8:30 p.m. (reduced schedule in low season).

 If there is one Niagara Falls attraction that you simply mustn't miss, it's the legendary boat ride to the base of the falls.
-The Hornblower boat tour will take you past the American Falls and Bridal Veil Falls before moving in close to the base of the Horseshoe Falls, where you will experience the awesome power, thundering water and amazing mist of the mighty falls in all their glory.
+The Hornblower boat tour will take you past the American Falls and Bridal Veil Falls before moving in close to the base of the horseshoe-shaped Canadian falls, where you will experience the awesome power, thundering water and amazing mist of the mighty falls in all their glory.
 You will be glad of the complementary raincoat before the ride is over!

 WHIRLPOOL AERO CAR